stalniy/casl/docs-src/src/content/pages/guide/subject-type-detection/en.md

 });
 ```

-We allowed everyone to read articles, not let's test it:
+We allowed everyone to read articles, now let's test it:

 ```js
 import ability from './defineAbility';